Promises in JavaScript

 .then((response) => console.log(response));

-Remember, by using the fat arrow syntax the return keyword is implicit if we specify the function body in one line.
+Remember, with the fat arrow syntax the return keyword is implicit if the function body is a single line.

 const urls = ['https://swapi.co/api/people/1', 'https://swapi.co/api/people/4'];